-In 2023, each nonemployee member of the Board had the choice of receiving his or her base annual retainer of \$267,500 in Company stock, cash, or any combination thereof.
-Those directors choosing to receive their full retainer in Company stock received 1,572 shares based on the \$170.07 closing market price on April 27, 2023.
-Persio Lisboa elected to receive 70% of his retainer in stock, totaling 1,101 shares based on the aforementioned closing market price.
-Wayne Garrison and Bryan Hunt elected to receive their annual retainer in cash.
+In 2024, each nonemployee member of the Board had the choice of receiving his or her annual base and any committee-participation retainer fees in Company stock, cash, or any combination thereof.
+Company stock was paid based on the \$163.74 closing market price on April 25, 2024.
+All directors except Mr. Hill and Mr. Hunt elected to receive their full retainers in Company stock.
+Mr. Hill elected to receive 85% of his retainer fees in stock, totaling 1,710 shares based on the aforementioned closing market price, while Mr. Hunt elected to receive his full annual retainer in cash.
+Ms. Edwardson, Ms. Gasaway, Mr. Lisboa, Mr. Ottensmeyer, and Mr. Robo received 1,893 shares, 2,137 shares, 1,893 shares, 1,862 shares, and 2,076 shares, respectively, based on the aforementioned closing market price.